 WITNESSES: Palm Coast Resort Community Association, Inc. A Florida Not for Profit Corporation

 (print) By:

 (print)

 STATE OF

-COUNTY OF

-or □ online notarization, this day President of the Palm Coast Resort Co Corporation, on behalf of the Corporat edged before me by means of physical presence of, 20222023 by, the mmunity Association, Inc., a Florida Not for Profit ion.
+or □ online notarization, this day of of the Palm Coast Resort Communit Corporation, on behalf of the Corporatio ged before me by means of □ physical presence, 2023 by, the President y Association, Inc., a Florida Not for Profit n.
 He is personally known to me or who(type of identification) as

 NOTARY PUBLIC

-Print Name:
+Print Name: My Commission expires:

-My Commission expires:
+iviy Commission expires:

-CITY OF PALM COAST, FLORIDA David Alfin, Mayor ATTEST: Virginia A. Smith, City Clerk APPROVED AS TO FORM AND LEGALITY:

-STATE OF FLORIDA

-COUNTY OF FLAGLER
+CITY OF PALM COAST, FLORIDA David Alfin, Mayor ATTEST: Virginia A. Smith, City Clerk APPROVED AS TO FORM AND LEGALITY: Neysa Borkert, City Attorney STATE OF FLORIDA COUNTY OF FLAGLER The foregoing instrument was acknowledged before me by means of □ physical presence or \square online notarization, this day of , 2023, by David Alfin, (date) by (name of person acknowledging), who is personally known to me or who has produced (type of identification) as identification.
+Notary Public - State of Florida Print Name: My Commission expires:

-Neysa Borkert, City Attorney

-Notary Public - State of Florida

-Print Name:

-My Commission expires:

-EXHIBIT "A"